silvus/dotfiles/app/.textadept/textadept/doc/api.md

 Emitted after resetting the Lua state.
   Emitted by [`reset()`](#reset).
+  Arguments:

+  * _`persist`_: Table of data persisted by `events.RESET_BEFORE`.
+All
+    handlers will have access to this same table.

 <a id="events.RESET_BEFORE"></a>
 ### `events.RESET_BEFORE` (string)

 Emitted before resetting the Lua state.
   Emitted by [`reset()`](#reset).
+  Arguments:

+  * _`persist`_: Table to store persistent data in for use by `events.RESET_AFTER`.
+All handlers will have access to this same table.

 <a id="events.RESUME"></a>
 ### `events.RESUME` (string)